jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

 #.
 Reset it so that the P(r) function is again being forced to zero
     at |Dmax|.

 #.
-RAW makes it easy to truncate your data to a q\ :sub:`max` of 8/|Rg|,
+RAW makes it easy to truncate your data for bead model reconstructions with ,
+    DAMMIF/N by setting q\ :sub:`max` to 8/|Rg| or 0.30, whichever is smaller.
-    which is the recommended maximum q value for bead model reconstructions with DAMMIF/N. Check the 'Cut to q_max=8/Rg' box to truncate the data.
+    Check the "Truncate for DAMMIF/N" box to truncate the data.

     |gnom_cutrg_png|